Krawabbel/howto-flip/infrared/README.md

 NECext, A:0xE710, C:0xFF00
 ```

-"NECext" is the protocol, "A" denotes the address, i.e. the intended recipient of the signal (the speakers) and "C" denotes the command.
+"NECext" is the protocol, "A" denotes the address, i.e. the intended recipient of the signal (the speakers), and "C" denotes the command.
 The protocol and address don't change for different commands.
 For instance, if I instead press the "Power" button, I get

 ```
 NECext, A:0xE710, C:0xFE01